Best Tapas in Sitges

 The cod mousse was whipped ever so finely, with only garlic as an added ingredient.
 With a touch of spice peppered on the top, this dish was a stellar start to our tapas crawl around Sitges.

 When we stepped in here, we were unfortunately met with a crowd and a denial to stay because of how busy it was.
-But as I looked around as happy diners, and even spoke to a few to find out what they were eating, I had wished I booked a table in advance.
+But as I looked around as happy diners, and even spoke to a few to find out what they were eating, I wished I had booked a table in advance.

 With dozens of montaditos (bread with something on it) available at the counter, I peeped a delicious “something with cheese on it” that a couple from Atlanta was eating.
 They weren’t sure what they ordered, but it sure looked good to me.